10 Questions with ... BJ Murphy

 3) What are the keys to doing a morning/entertainment show?

 You must learn how to be yourself and not be afraid to express the inner you.
 That is your attraction power.
-Doesn't matter how much show prep you do, the inner you or your camera angle lens on life is what makes you interesting to listen to.
+It doesn't matter how much show prep you do, the inner you or your camera angle lens on life is what makes you interesting to listen to.
 Once you have broken that barrier, there will be nobody who can handle you.
 Your personal truth makes you funny, direct, witty and clever.
 All the things you want to be is in letting it go.
 If you have great teachers like I have been blessed to have, listen and be a good student.

 7) Can you give us some of your career highlights?

-Beginning my morning career in 1990 in Greensboro NC at WQMG, and getting my first big gig at V103 in Baltimore with Roy Sampson, coming to Charlotte to work with my ultimate morning show partner in radio, Keith Richards, at WPEG.
-Filling in for Donnie Simpson on WPGC/Washington, Working in Dallas at KRNB, linking back up with you, Sam and getting a shot at syndication.
+Beginning my morning career in 1990 in Greensboro, NC at WQMG, and getting my first big gig at V103 in Baltimore with Roy Sampson, coming to Charlotte to work with my ultimate morning show partner in radio, Keith Richards at WPEG.
+Filling in for Donnie Simpson on WPGC/Washington, Working in Dallas at KRNB linking back up with you Sam and getting a shot at syndication.
 Working in Chicago with Elroy Smith, and to crack the mic for a couple of hours in 2007 on WBLS.

 8) What advice do you have for those just starting out in broadcasting?

 Be a good student and seek out people you admire to help you grow.
-I wanted to know everybody that was where I wanted to be.
+I wanted to know everybody who was where I wanted to be.
 I would write Donnie Simpson and Tom Joyner and major cats in the industry because I wanted a shot to be like them.
-You have to study, practice, and be serious about your craft.
+You have to study, practice and be serious about your craft.
 I would stay in my dorm room in college and listen to tapes of my favorite DJs for hours and mimic them.
 Master the digital and become an expert in the new trends.
 All the jobs I have ever gotten throughout my career have been through relationships.
 You do the same and network.

-9) How do you see the future for Urban Radio?
+9) How do you see the future for Urban radio?